pojntfx/pojde/README.md

 ### Access

 To access the services, use the passwords you've specified in `setup.sh` and the addresses below.
 The default username is `pojntfx`, the default password is `mysvcpassword`.
-If you don't use SSH forwarding or are on the machine that runs the IDE, you'll most likely want to replace `localhost` with the IP or domain of the machine that is running the IDE, i.e. `myide.example.com` or `192.168.178.23`.
+If you don't use SSH forwarding, didn't install using Docker or are on the machine that runs the IDE, you'll most likely want to replace `localhost` with the IP or domain of the machine that is running the IDE, i.e. `myide.example.com` or `192.168.178.23`.

 - wetty: [https://localhost:8000](https://localhost:8000)
 - Theia: [https://localhost:8001](https://localhost:8001)
 - code-server: [https://localhost:8002](https://localhost:8002)
 - noVNC: [https://localhost:8003](https://localhost:8003)

-If you are forwarding to localhost and trust the SSL certificate, please note that [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) will be enabled for localhost.
+If you are accessing the serivces on localhost and trust the SSL certificate, please note that [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) will be enabled for localhost.
 To prevent having HSTS on localhost, you may want to access the services using `localhost.localdomain` or `local.local` instead.

 ### Using a Domain